Andyvargtz/IntroDevBootcampAvalanche/sesion11/interaccion-programatica-con-uniswap-v2.md

            );
        }
        ```
-   * **Parámetros Clave**:
+   * **Key Parameters**:
-     * `amountIn`: Cantidad de tokens que el usuario quiere intercambiar.
+     * `amountIn`: Amount of tokens the user wants to exchange.
-     * `amountOutMin`: Cantidad mínima de tokens que el usuario acepta recibir, para protegerse de cambios en el precio.
+     * `amountOutMin`: Minimum amount of tokens the user accepts to receive, to protect against price changes.
-     * `path`: Ruta de intercambio; en este caso, contiene dos direcciones de tokens (token de entrada y de salida).
+     * `path`: Exchange path; in this case, it contains two token addresses (input and output token).
-     * `to`: Dirección que recibirá los tokens de salida.
+     * `to`: Address that will receive the output tokens.
-     * `block.timestamp`: Define la validez temporal de la transacción para evitar demoras.
+     * `block.timestamp`: Defines the temporal validity of the transaction to avoid delays.

-### **Intercambio Programático de AVAX y USDC en Uniswap**
+### **Programmatic Exchange of AVAX and USDC on Uniswap**

-Imaginemos que un usuario desea intercambiar **AVAX por USDC** utilizando Uniswap V2.
-El script de Solidity para realizar esta operación programáticamente es similar al ejemplo de `swapExactTokensForTokens`, configurado con AVAX como `tokenIn` y USDC como `tokenOut`.
-Esta transacción tomará la cantidad especificada de AVAX y calculará automáticamente el equivalente en USDC basado en la liquidez del pool.
+Imagine a user wants to exchange **AVAX for USDC** using Uniswap V2.
+The Solidity script to perform this operation programmatically is similar to the `swapExactTokensForTokens` example, configured with AVAX as `tokenIn` and USDC as `tokenOut`.
+This transaction will take the specified amount of AVAX and automatically calculate the equivalent in USDC based on the pool's liquidity.

-### **Añadir y Retirar Liquidez**
+### **Adding and Removing Liquidity**

-Además del intercambio de tokens, Uniswap V2 permite agregar y retirar liquidez de los pools, lo que es esencial para los usuarios que desean ganar comisiones de transacción al proporcionar liquidez.
+In addition to token exchange, Uniswap V2 allows adding and removing liquidity from pools, which is essential for users who want to earn transaction fees by providing liquidity.

-1. **Agregar Liquidez**: La función `addLiquidity` permite depositar una cantidad igual de dos tokens en un pool de Uniswap, a cambio de tokens LP (Liquidity Provider tokens) que representan su participación.
+1. **Add Liquidity**: The `addLiquidity` function allows depositing an equal amount of two tokens in a Uniswap pool, in exchange for LP tokens (Liquidity Provider tokens) that represent their share.
-   *   Ejemplo en Solidity:
+   *   Example in Solidity:

        ```solidity
        function addLiquidity(address tokenA, address tokenB, uint amountADesired, uint amountBDesired, address to) external {